Blackfeet Nation: Economy

 Because of its isolated location, residents of the reservation have suffered high unemployment.
 As of May 2016, the Montana Local Area Unemployment Statistics (LAUS) Program Preliminary Non-Seasonally Adjusted Data reports the rate is 11.0% on the reservation (for comparison, at the same time, unemployment was 3.6% for Montana and 4.5% for the U.S.).

 In 2001, the BIA reported 69 percent unemployment among registered members of the tribe.
 Among those who were employed that year, 26% earned less than the poverty guideline.

 The major income source of the reservation is petroleum and natural gas leases on the oil fields on tribal lands.
 In 1982, there were 643 producing oil wells and 47 producing gas wells.

 The reservation also has a significant tourist industry.
 Other economic activities include ranching and a small lumber industry, which supported the Blackfeet Indian Writing Company pencil factory in Browning.

 Farms located at least partially on the reservation reported a total income of $9 million in 2002.
 A total of 354 farms covered 1291180 acre, the majority of the reservation's land.
 Most of these farms or ranches were family-owned, including the 198 farms owned by Native Americans.

 Eighty percent of the land was used for raising beef cattle, which produced eighty percent of farm income.
 Other livestock included hogs, and chickens, with only small numbers of dairy cattle, bison, horses, and sheep.

 Of the 245530 acre used for growing crops, only 32158 acre, or 13%, were irrigated.
 Crops raised included wheat, barley, and hay with a smaller amount of oats.

 Members of the tribe work seasonally in wildfire firefighting, a source of considerable individual income.
-In 2000, some 1,000 Blackfeet worked as firefighters, including the elite Chief Mountain Hotshots team.
-Firefighting income brought in $6.1 million that year.
-However, this income is highly variable depending on the severity of the wildfire season.
+In 2000, some 1,000 Blackfeet worked as firefighters, including the elite Chief Mountain Hotshots team, and brought in $6.1 million; other yearly incomes varied according to the severity of the wildfire season.

 On April 30, 2010, the Blackfeet Tribal Business Council (BTBC) approved three major initiatives totaling $5.5 million.
 The revenue was to be derived from payments for oil exploration from Newfield Production Co.
 The BTBC approved a $200 special per capita payments for all 16,500 members, initial funding for a new grocery store in Browning, and more than $1 million for land acquisition within the reservation to return property to tribal control.